jose-josh-do-dev/BAQFacade/README.md

 ![Bad Token](https://i.imgur.com/VD2HcMA.png)

 # Generating Tokens and Such
 Creating the tokens and the BAQ white list I'll leave as an exercise to each company.
-The basic implementation we've doen is to use a UD1XX and UD1XXA records (Header , Child)
-Where the Header has the Token as Key1 and the Child records are Key1= BAQID
+The basic implementation we've done is to use a UD1XX and UD1XXA records (Header, Child) Where the Header has the Token as Key1 and the Child records are Key1= BAQID

 So
 UD100-> Key1: LARRY